 The explanation goes on further to distinguish the coins of Marcus Junius Brutus from the time period of him being the moneyer of the mint of Rome which happened in 54 B.C.
 In this series, his strong republican values are demonstrated, pointing to his ancestors who were responsible for bringing Rome from the rule of kings to the Republican form of government.
 His later issues are ones issued by him with his traveling military mint he used his troops.
 These coins are also interesting, rare and desired by collectors.
 The most famous coin being the Ides of March denarius, which features the portrait of Brutus on the front naming him Imperator, and the reverse showing the cap of liberty with two daggers on either side, and an inscription below commemorating “IDE MAR” or the Ides of March and the assassination.
 This was an allusion the the “great deed” that Brutus and the assassins had done for the saving of the Republic.

 However after Brutus and Cassius were defeated, Augustus wound up becoming the first Roman emperor, turning Rome from a Roman Republican form form of government to a dictatorship with the ceremonial vestiges of the Senate being present, and the true power residing in the emperor.

 Download this article by right-clicking here and selecting save as

-An interesting video pertaining to numismatic coins.
-An ancient coin expert created this to educate people.
+Fascinating video about collecting old coins.
+An ancient coin expert created this for educational purposes.